Already buried under snow, Great Lakes region expected to see more stormy weather this week

 “Last year at this time we still had green grass,” said Mike Williams, who has a snow removal business in Gaylord.
 “To get it all at once overwhelmed everyone.”

-In southwest Michigan, a crash involving about 14 passenger vehicles and three semi-trucks critically injured a driver and shut down Interstate 94 near Hartford in both directions during whiteout conditions on Monday, the Michigan State Police posted on the social platform X. More than a dozen “vehicle slide offs” had also been reported in the area, with police warning drivers to slow down.
+In southwest Michigan, a crash involving about 14 passenger vehicles and three semi-trucks critically injured a driver and temporarily shut down Interstate 94 near Hartford in both directions during whiteout conditions on Monday, the Michigan State Police posted on the social platform X. Officials say the crash was likely caused by people driving too fast in the snowy conditions.
+More than a dozen “vehicle slide offs” had also been reported in the area, with police warning drivers to slow down.

 Skies were clear east of Lake Ontario in northern New York, where some residents were still digging out from mountains of snow.